kataru-lang/kataru-lang.github.io/docs/api/unity.md

 To register character commands:
 1. Override the `Name` property to return the character's name
-3. In the `CommandHandler` attribute, add `local: true` as a parameter.
+3. In the `CommandHandler` attribute, add `character: true` as a parameter.

 To manually declare when the next Kataru line should be run:
 1. In the `CommandHandler` attribute, add `autoNext: false` as a parameter.